scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 In this guide we covered the importance of binary compatibility and showed you a few tricks to avoid breaking binary compatibility.
 Finally, we laid out a versioning scheme to communicate binary compatibility breakages clearly to your users.

-If we follow these guidelines, we as a community can spend less time untangling dependency hell and more time making cool things!
+If we follow these guidelines, we as a community can spend less time untangling dependency hell and more time building cool things!